timea-solid/JavaJSONserializerDeserializer/README.md

-# Java JSON Custome serializer/deserializer
+# Java JSON Custom serializer/deserializer
 This code example showcases:
 * a Jackson custom serializer/deserializer
 * and a custom JSON-B with Yasson adapter